ullibak/SimpleDRO_Pico/README.md

 #### Enter reference value
 Press "SET" button, enter the reference value and press "SET" button again.
 #### Use diameter mode
 When used on the X axis of a lathe, the diameter is more important than the linear reading.
 The change in diameter is calculated by dividing the change in linear displacement by 2.
 Simply press the "DIA" button and the diameter symbol Ø will appear in the screen.
+The diameter mode ist enabled by default on startup.
+This helps preventing scrap on the lathe, if you forget to switch on diameter mode...
 #### Invert reading
 If the direction of your measurement is opposite to the direction of the caliper or dial indicator, press the "INV" button.
 The "INV" button will turn grey.
-The displayed values will decreas when the caliper opens or the dial indicator pin is pushed in.
+The displayed values will decrease when the caliper opens or the dial indicator pin is pushed in.
 To switch off inverted reading, press the "INV" button again.